-An LED battery level indicator in on the left side of the tool as you’re holding it.
-It lights up as soon as you pull the trigger, so it’s easy to see how much charge you have left.
-That’s handy since there’s no indicator on the battery pack.
+The Bosch Flexiclick presents an LED battery level indicator on the left side of the tool as you hold it.
+It lights up as soon as you pull the trigger, so it’s easy to see the remaining battery charge.
+That’s handy since there’s no indicator provided on Bosch 12V battery packs.

 By necessity, Bosch’s handle ergonomics are driven by the stick pack design of their batteries.
 Even though this makes the handle thicker, they do a good job with what they have to work with and the handle fits in my hand well.

 The balance is almost a non-issue with a tool this light.
 However, you’ll notice a shift forward depending on which chuck you’re using.

 High performance always takes a backseat when you move to compact 12V tools and the Bosch Flexiclick is no exception.
 You’ll get just 265 in. lbs. of torque and 1,300 RPM out of it.
 Compare that to 18V drill that can push up to 1200 in. lbs. of torque and 2100 RPM and you realize quickly that it’s not a fair fight.
 But when it comes to 12V drills, you’re looking at maxing out around 1700 RPM and 400 in. lbs. of torque.